Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   In App Center, select the Android app you created.
+-   In App Center, select the Android app you created

--   Scroll down the Getting Started page to locate and copy the App Secret key.
+-   Scroll down the Getting Started page to locate and copy the App Secret key

--   Open the ContosoBaggage solution in Visual Studio.
+-   Open the ContosoBaggage solution in Visual Studio

--   Open the **MainActivity.cs** file within the **ContosoBaggage.Droid** project.
+-   Open the **MainActivity.cs** file within the **ContosoBaggage.Droid** project

--   Locate the **OnCreate()** method, and paste your App Secret key as a parameter to the AppCenter.Start method.
+-   Locate the **OnCreate()** method, and paste your App Secret key as a parameter to the AppCenter.Start method

 #### Exit criteria

--   You replaced the existing sample App Secret key within the MainActivity class of the ContosoBaggage.Android project, with the key generated for your new Android app in App Center.
+-   You replaced the existing sample App Secret key within the MainActivity class of the ContosoBaggage.Android project with the key generated for your new Android app in App Center.

 ### Task 5: Commit your changes to Visual Studio Team Services